zhaoleibupt/Getting_and_Cleaning_Data_Peer_Assessments/README.md

-# this is my assessments of Getting and cleaning  data
+#my assessments of Getting and cleaning  data

 ##1.background
 One of the most exciting areas in all of data science right now is wearable computing，Companies like Fitbit, Nike, and Jawbone Up